-In a Kubernetes cluster, the machines are divided into two main groups: worker nodes and master nodes.
-Worker nodes run your pods and the applications within them, whereas the master node runs the Kubernetes Control Plane, which is responsible for the management of the worker nodes.
+In a Kubernetes cluster, the machines are divided into two main groups: worker nodes and control plane nodes.
+Worker nodes run your pods and the applications within them, whereas the control plane node runs the Kubernetes Control Plane, which is responsible for the management of the worker nodes.
 The Control Plane makes scheduling decisions, monitors the cluster, and implements changes to get the cluster to a desired state.

 Datadog’s Kubernetes integrations have always enabled you to monitor your worker nodes and the applications running in your cluster, and now we are pleased to announce new integrations specifically for monitoring the Kubernetes Control Plane as well.
 Combined with the NGINX ingress controller integration, these integrations together deliver complete visibility into how Kubernetes orchestrates your cluster.

 In an airport, the air traffic controller issues commands to the pilots about when to take off or land, monitors which runways are open, and keeps tabs on the statistics of every plane.
 The Kubernetes Control Plane shares similarities in that it is the source of truth and communication between the entire Kubernetes technology stack.
 And just like air traffic control, if the Control Plane goes offline or fails to carry out its duties, traffic starts to back up, which results in delayed scheduling of pods.

 Datadog’s Kubernetes integrations now provide out-of-the-box telemetry for the four main components of the Control Plane so you can monitor this critical piece of cluster infrastructure in detail: